LinaPlusPlus/FileGlue/README.md

 - document and global variables

 ### builtin commands (thread variables)
+these are both Luishe commands and lua functions
 ```

+--> if <predicate> <then> <else>
+--- (technically builtin to the syntax)
+--- simple branch statement

 --> repl
--- launches the REPL
+--- launches the REPL

 --> defer
--- await all other threads to finish or become blocked
+--- await all other threads to finish or become blocked

 --> await <thing>
--- await a promise or buffer
+--- await a promise or buffer
+--- (any object with the __await metamethod)

 --> warn <template> ...
 --> info <template> ...
+--> print <template> ...
+--- log to the console

+--> dump <thing>
+--- returns a pretty-printed string of an object

+--> import <filepath>
+--- import a file

 ```